Game Connectivity and Adaptive Dynamics: Connectivity of directed grids

 The full proof of Theorem~\ref{thm:main_grids} is postponed to Appendices~\ref{sec:proof_intro},~\ref{sec:foothold},~\ref{sec:strong_cmpnt}, and~\ref{sec:main_proof}.
 In Appendix~\ref{sec:tech_tight} we examine the tightness (or lack thereof) of various aspects of Theorem~\ref{thm:main_grids}.
 In particular, we show that neither the failure probability nor the value of $N$ can be significantly improved in general.

 We use the remainder of this subsection to explain how Theorem~\ref{thm:main_game} follows from Theorem~\ref{thm:main_grids}.
-To this end, we highlight the following corollary of Theorem~\ref{thm:main_grids}, in which we denote by $R_{n,\mbf{k}}$ the event that every non-sink in $\Lnk$ can reach every sink, and by $S_{n,\mbf{k}}$ the event that $\Lnk$ has at least one sink.
+The key observation is that sinks fall into the category of vertices that have maximal in-neighbourhood size: a sink wins every coordinate line so it accumulates incoming edges from many vertices (at least $n+1$) and, in particular, more than the threshold $N$ (the latter is upped-bounded by $n$ given our assumption on $K$).
+Hence every sink can be reached from every non-sink, which is precisely connectedness.
+To derive this implication more formally, we highlight the following corollary of Theorem~\ref{thm:main_grids}, in which we denote by $R_{n,\mbf{k}}$ the event that every non-sink in $\Lnk$ can reach every sink, and by $S_{n,\mbf{k}}$ the event that $\Lnk$ has at least one sink.

 \begin{corollary} There exist $c_0,c_1>0$ and $\delta \in (0,1]$ such that for all integers $n\geq 2$ and all $\mbf{k}\in\{2,3,\dots\}^n$, if $K\coloneq \max_i(k_i)$ is such that $K \leq \delta \sqrt{n/ \log(n)}$, then \begin{enumerate}[label=\textnormal{(\alph*)}] \item $\Prb(R_{n,\mbf{k}}) \geq 1 - e^{-c_0 n}$, \item $\Prb(R_{n,\mbf{k}}\, |\, S_{n,\mbf{k}}) \geq 1 - e^{-c_1 n}$. \end{enumerate} \end{corollary} \begin{proof} Let $c$ and $\delta'$ be as given by Theorem~\ref{thm:main_grids} in the case $\eps =1$, and let $\delta$ be the minimum of~$1$ and $\delta'$.
 Then for $n$, $\mbf{k}$, and $K$ as in the statement of the corollary, we have that with failure probability at most $\prod_{i=1}^{n}{k_i^{-c}}$ every vertex of $\Lnk$ can either be reached from at most $2K\log(K)$ vertices or from every non-sink.
 However, we have $2K\log(K)\leq K^2\log(K)\leq n$, so if this event holds then every non-sink can reach every sink, because all sinks can be reached from at least $n+1$ vertices.
 Finally, note that $\prod_{i=1}^{n}{k_i^{-c}}\leq 2^{-cn}\leq e^{-c_0 n}$ for some $c_0>0$, which proves part (a).